seapagan/lsplus/README.md

 ## Installation

+### Download a Binary

+For Linux and Mac you can download the latest binary files from the [release page](https://github.com/seapagan/lsplus/releases/latest).
+Unpack the archive and move the single file `lsp` to somewhere in your path so it can be located.
+Ensure it is set as executable (though it already should be).

+These binaries are auto-generated for each release.

-### Latest Release
+### Using Cargo

-To install the latest release of this package, you can use the following command:
+If you have rust installed, you can install the latest release of this package, using the following command:

 ```bash
 cargo install lsplus